ROCKFlows/experiments-public/sourceCode/statisticAnalyzer/readme.md

 	 If the parameter -nthread misses, the datasets are executed sequentially.

-- "indices1" is the list of indices that refer to the pre-processing used for building the first ranking.
+- "indices1" is the list of indices separated by commas that refer to the pre-processing used for building the first ranking.
 Accepted values: [0,12].
 Examples of parameter: 0 / 0,1 / 0,1,2

-- "indices2" is the list of indices that refer to the pre-processing used for building the second ranking.
+- "indices2" is the list of indices separated by commas that refer to the pre-processing used for building the second ranking.
 Accepted values: [0,12].
 Examples of parameter: 6 / 7,8 / 8,9,10

 - "path log" is the path to the log file that contains the output of the program.
 For example: /home/user/Desktop/log